JoseRoca/AfxNova/docs/File Management /CIOpenSave File Dialogs.md

 Assigns an event handler that listens for events coming from the dialog.

 ```
-FUNCTION Advise (BYVAL pfde as IFileDialogEvents PTR) AS HRESULT
+FUNCTION Advise (BYVAL pfde as IFileDialogEvents PTR) AS DWORD
 ```

 | Parameter  | Description |